MixPayProtocol/legacy2.developers.mixpay.me/content/api/connect/strict-mode.md

 	In addition, you need to pay attention when you use Fiat currency as `quoteAssetId`.
 If the quoted currency is Fiat, `AED`, the settlement currency will be `mAED`.
 Otherwise, the settlement currency will be `USDC`.

-2. If you enable strict mode, payers cannot make the payments under the above extreme conditions because MixPay can only settle according to the `settlementAssetId`.
+2. If you enable strict mode, payers cannot make the payments under the above extreme conditions because MixPay can only settle according to the `settlementAssetId` and payers won't able to make payments.